Cognigy/Documentation/docs/en/docs/ai/limitations.md

     Best regards,
     Your Name
     ````
-    Change requests can only be reviewed for our **dedicated** environments, as changes made to our App, shared SaaS, environment would affect all customers in functionality and performance.
+    Change requests can only be reviewed for Cognigy dedicated SaaS and Cognigy On-premises.
+If changes are made to Cognigy shared SaaS, the environment would affect all customers in functionality and performance.
 Any **deviations** from the default values for our Trial and App environments are also stated in **bold** within the table below.

 |Description|Default value|Trial|App|